Attorney for Washington State Minor Child Personal Injury Claims

 Who hires a lawyer for a child in a personal injury claim?

-Unless the minor is emancipated, parents or the child's legal guardian signs a fee agreement on behalf of a minor child for a personal injury case.
+Unless the minor is emancipated, a parent or legal guardian signs a fee agreement on behalf of a minor child for a personal injury case.

 Who is the Plaintiff in a child’s personal injury claim?